 We had a voluntary, tax-qualified, defined benefit pension plan (the "Retirement Plan"), which was frozen December 31, 2006.
 Benefits accrued under the Retirement Plan were fixed as of that date, and the Retirement Plan was closed to new participants.
 Of our current NEOs, only Mr. Glassman and Mr. Douglas participated in the Retirement Plan before it was frozen.
-In 2007, employees who had previously participated in the Retirement Plan were offered a replacement benefit package consisting of the Retirement K and the Retirement K Excess Program discussed at page 28.
-Although participants no longer accrue additional benefits under the Retirement Plan, the present value of the benefits may increase or decrease each year based on the assumptions used to calculate the benefit for financial reporting purposes.
+Participants no longer accrue additional benefits under the Retirement Plan, however, the present value of the benefits may increase or decrease each year based on the assumptions used to calculate the benefit for financial reporting purposes.